 Finally, remember that the liability coverage we discussed here doesn't apply to your own injuries or vehicle damage after an Arizona car accident.
 You'll need different (additional) coverage for that if you're involved in a car accident and no one else's coverage applies to your losses.
 For example, personal injury protection (PIP) or MedPay coverage can be used to pay your car accident medical bills (this coverage is optional in Arizona), and collision coverage (also optional in Arizona) can pay for repairs to (or replacement of) your damaged vehicle after a car accident.

-For more details on Arizona's car insurance rules, straight from the state, check out the Arizona Department of Transportation's frequently-asked questions on mandatory car insurance.
+For more details on Arizona's car insurance rules, straight from the state, check out the Arizona Department of Transportation's frequently-asked questions on mandatory car insurance and its Vehicle Insurance Information portal.